Positive representations of non-simply-laced split real quantum groups: Introduction

-We remark that the Langlands dual appear as the commutant of the quantum group $\cU_q(\g_\R)$ \cite{Ip}, and this is once considered an appropriate construction of the Langlands dual quantum group \cite{GKL}.
-Hence the Main Theorem about the transcendental relations gives a more explicit construction of the Langlands dual appearing in the context of representation theory of split real quantum groups, and furthermore it cannot be obtained in the classical setting as $b\to 0$.
+We remark that the Langlands dual already in the simply-laced case appear as the commutant of the quantum group $\cU_q(\g_\R)$ \cite[Theorem 10.4]{Ip}, where the type of algebra is the same.
+The possibility of such phenomenon has been suggested in \cite{GKL}.
+Hence Theorem \ref{MainThm} about the transcendental relations gives an explicit construction of the Langlands dual in the context of representation theory of split real quantum groups, where in the non-simply-laced case the type of algebra is different.
+Furthermore it cannot be obtained in the classical setting as $b\to 0$.
+This relation between modular duality and Langlands duality should indeed have deep consequences, as pointed out for example in \cite{FG,T}.